San Diego Trolley

 It’s best to ride the Trolley during the day and early evening, when the trains come most often.
 Trains are likely to be most crowded during the morning and afternoon rush hours, but you’ll likely still be able to get a seat.
 You can still use the Trolley at night to get to your destination, you’ll just need to plan for additional travel time.

 Be sure to check the Trolley schedule before you go to give yourself enough time to get to your destination.
-You can check the Trolley schedule using the Compass Cloud app or the MTS website.
+You can check the Trolley schedule using the Pronto app or the MTS website.
 There are also timetables posted at each station.

 Featured Hotel